 We believe, with the ability to execute EFP transactions, CME futures are more valuable to institutional investors and will result in more liquidity in this market.
 Futures prices imply rates for bitcoin borrowing and lending, which are the basis for BlockFi Interest Account yields.

-As always, if you have any questions or comments you can reach out to our support team at [email protected]
+As always, if you have any questions or comments you can reach out to our support team through our contact us page

 or submit feedback here